amodttech/Bingewatcher/README.md

 -Update/Delete their previous reviews
 -Create movie entries

-Be gentle, it's our first time making an app
+Be gentle, it's our first time making an app.